caiks/WBOT02/README.md

 1-level model 61/73 representations are better than 2-level models 89 or 90 for contour005.
 Could the entropy threshold be causing the model to grow in dull places?
 Should the scan be every 2 cells instead of 4?
 (Need 4x scan compute.)

+model 90 has very good tie and generally is smoother than either 61 or 89.
+Does the backgrounds better.
+61 does the face much better.
+Probably this is just the higher valency which gives many smooth gradient alignments that are not available to the other models.
+Could try re-running model 90 with a valency of 10 to see what effect it has on the smoothness and the weight given to backgrounds and surfaces.
+Let's do the contour distributions first.

 TODO - future developments -